eEcoLiDAR/miscellaneous/utils/README.md

 y/e/d> y
 ```

-If all the information is correct you can quit `rclone config`, option `q`.
+If all the information is correct you can quit `rclone config` with option `q`.
 ```
 Name                 Type
 ====                 ====